TranslationDecades-long track record in IP/Legal & Technical/Industrial Translation

 - Establishment of Terminology to be Used

-- Terminology needs to be both consistent within the translated document and in conformance with terminology conventionally used regarding the subject matter being translated.
+- Terminology needs to be both consistent within the translated document and in conformance with terminology conventionally used in the field of the subject matter being translated.

 - Glossary Creation and Management

-- To ensure terminology correctness and consistency, we build and maintain client-specific, job-specific, and field-specific glossaries.
+- To ensure terminology correctness and consistency, we build and maintain our own client-specific, job-specific, and field-specific glossaries.

 - Once the above preparatory steps have been completed, the translation process begins.
-Unlike the case of the major translation sellers that often subcontract to other translation sellers, translation of your documents is only entrusted to known translators who both fully understand the subject matter of the patent document and have years of translation experience.
-This rule is very important to our founder, a veteran translator and specialist himself in several fields, and ensures the quality of translations we provide.
-And, unlike the large translation sellers in the US, we will never send your documents to China.
+Unlike the case of the major translation brokers that almost always need to subcontract and sometimes to subcontract to other translation brokers that themselves subcontract, in the somewhat rare cases in which we do not execute a translation in-house, translation of your documents is only entrusted to known translators who both fully understand the subject matter of the document to be translated and have years of translation experience.
+This rule is very important to our founder, who is himself a veteran translator and specialist in several fields, and ensures the quality of translations we provide.
+And, unlike the large translation brokers in the US, we will never send your documents to China.
 Our commitment to supply chain integrity and document security will not permit such behavior.

 - Questions might arise during the translation process.
 If you are not accustomed to receiving questions from your translation source, you might have cause to wonder why that is.
 Questions are sometimes part of the translation process and should be understood as an indication that the translator realizes the importance of not speculating when translating your documents.